DurianStallSingapore/Zilliqa-Mining-Proxy/README.md

 # Zilliqa Mining Proxy

 A mining proxy between [Zilliqa](https://zilliqa.com/) nodes and GPU miners.
+This proxy should run on machine with public Ip so the Zilliqa nodes and GPU miners can connect to it.

 ## Installation & Usage